 • Abdominal pain

-• Stools can be foul smelling and be yellow in color
+• Stools can be foul smelling and yellow in color

 • Unexplained weight issues even if you are eating a healthy diet and ample calories